Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Introduction

-On the other hand, multi-channel images focused on active regions [Jin et al., 2024, in prep] must not only deal with potential concurrent temporal effects (for active regions whose timelines overlap) but also with varying image resolutions, as the sizes and shapes of active regions differ.
-To address this, works such as \cite{Pandey2024} perform a rectangular crop that maximizes unsigned flux (a SHARP parameter).
-However, other work, such as \cite{sun2023tensor}, uses a similar but different approach by performing a crop centered on the polarity inversion line (PIL).
-PILs are typically the main source of flare activity, as shown in many works e.g. \cite{Zirin:1993, Green:2018, sun2021improved}, so such crops can not only keep predictive power high but also allow for succinct comparisons of features (such as topological and spatial features) the model detects with the derived PIL for potential interpretability results.
+Image predictors typically consist of multi-channel AIA and HMI images of the Sun.
+Full-disk images of the Sun at their native resolution of $4096\times4096$ for each channel are usually too computationally and memory-intensive to serve as inputs to machine learning models, even when using batch learning.
+However, resizing these images through down-sampling or other interpolation methods can degrade spatial perception and erase meaningful, fine-grained details that are useful for flare prediction.
+On the other hand, multi-channel images focused on active regions~\citep{chen2024solar} must not only account for potential concurrent temporal effects (i.e., when active regions share timelines) but also for varying image resolutions, as active regions vary in size and shape.
+To address this, works such as \citet{Pandey2024} perform a rectangular crop that maximizes unsigned flux (a SHARP parameter).
+However, other work, such as \citet{sun2023tensor}, employs a similar yet distinct approach by performing a crop centered on the {polarity inversion line}~\citep[PIL,][]{Schrijver:2007}.
+PILs are typically the main source of flare activity, as shown in many works, e.g., \citet{Zirin:1993, Green:2018, sun2021improved}, so such crops can not only keep predictive power high but also allow for succinct comparisons of features (such as topological and spatial features) that the model detects with the derived PIL for potential interpretability results.

-Using these multi-channel images of active regions is quite common for flare prediction.
-In the most basic case, we can develop and train machine learning models to predict whether or not a flare will be ``strong'' within some time horizon.
-In this case, the response is binary, with ``strong'' typically meaning C-class or higher (C+) or M-class or higher (M+).
-While this kind of forecasting may seem simpler than the kinds described below, it can still be difficult.
-For example, if only M+ flares are considered strong, forecasting can be difficult because of class imbalance and because of the lack of a clear distinction between flares just below and just above the M-class boundary.
-Instead of just predicting whether a flare will be strong, we can predict the flare class itself.
-However, this exacerbates the boundary issue, as it now occurs at multiple boundaries.